 Christopher Hill is a Principal at CBT with over 30 years of experience in architectural and urban design.
 His experience spans a variety of projects ranging from academic and institutional facilities to mixed-use office and residential complexes.
 He has guest lectured and spoken on the topic of academic residential hall design at the Harvard Graduate School of Design, ACUHO-I, ERRAPA, NACAS, SCUP, and the AIA National Conference.
 He has published articles in Planning, Urban Land, College Planning & Management, and Multi-Family News.
 He has contributed research to Campus Architecture: Building in the Groves of Academe by Richard P. Dober, The Residential Development Handbook by the Urban Land Institute, and to the 21st Century Project: The Residence Hall of the Future Sponsored by ACUHO-I. Christopher received a Bachelor of Architecture from the University of Minnesota with advanced studies in studio art and art history.

-Alfred Wojciechowski is a Principal at CBT with over 25 years of experience in academic, science, hospitality, senior housing, civic, office, retail, and residential buildings.
-He joined CBT in 1985 and holds an undergraduate degree from the University of Manitoba, Canada, and a graduate degree from the University of Oregon.
+Alfred Wojciechowski is a Principal at CBT with over 30 years of experience in multi-family residential projects and urban high-rises, as well as academic, science, hospitality, civic, and retail design.
 Alfred is a member of the Boston Society of Architects and is the Vice Chair of the Board of Visitors at the School of Architecture and Allied Arts at the University of Oregon.
 He serves as Commissioner on the Back Bay Architectural Commission as well as the Newton Historical Commission, and has served on Boston Mayor Thomas Menino’s Housing Advisory Panel.
-Alfred has been a visiting design critic at the University of Oregon, Boston Architectural College, Northeastern University, MIT and Harvard University.
+He has been a visiting design critic at the University of Oregon, Boston Architectural College, Northeastern University, MIT and Harvard University.
+Alfred joined CBT in 1985 and holds an undergraduate degree from the University of Manitoba, Canada, and a graduate degree from the University of Oregon.

 David Nagahiro is a Principal at CBT and has 30 years of experience across a broad spectrum of urban design, architecture, and interior design projects.
 David has led a number of urban design and complex mixed-use architecture projects that have been catalysts for the revitalization of undeveloped, underutilized, and neglected urban sites.
 His holistic design sensibility and intuitive thinking at multiple scales brings a comprehensive “vision to practicality” approach to master planning, and his extensive experience leading multidisciplinary teams has resulted in creative and innovative solutions to complex urban design and planning challenges.
 Recognized for his design excellence, David is also passionate about sustainability in all aspects of design.
 He is a past Rotch Traveling Scholar, and, in 1999, was one of five recipients honored with the National Young Architects Award from the American Institute of Architects.
 David received his Bachelor of Architecture from Washington State University and attended the Architectural Studies Program at the Architectural Association School of Architecture, London.